 The daily rhythm of worship

 Like most living Hindu temples in Maharashtra, the Ekvira Devi Temple observes a daily cycle of worship.
-In broad terms there is a morning aarti around dawn and an evening aarti around dusk, with the goddess attended through the day.
-We deliberately do not print exact aarti clock-times: sources report them inconsistently, and they shift on festival days.
+There is a morning aarti around dawn and an evening aarti around dusk, with the goddess attended through the day.
+We keep to around dawn and dusk rather than a fixed clock-time, as aarti shifts gently with the season and on festival days.

 Within this cycle you may encounter elements common to goddess worship: